-If you need to define script options for your Internet connection, move to the 'Other' page of the Advanced settings dialog, then press Script options.
+If you need to define script options for your Internet connection, press Script options on the Other page.
 A script can automate the connection between the communicator and the server.
 See Figure 57.

-• Note: Scripts are not usually required when you establish a connection.
-To find out whether you need a script, contact your ISP.
+Note: Scripts are not usually required when you establish a connection.
+To find out whether you need a script, contact your Internet service provider.

-Tip: Your ISP may be able to provide you with a script.
+Tip: Your Internet service provider may be able to provide you with a script.